What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

-When I started developing my product line for Live Oak Boutique, I originally wanted to create one large spiral bound notebook with different sections….for prayer, gratitude, bible study, etc. Something that was all inclusive so I didn’t have multiple journals.
+When I started developing my product line for Live Oak Nest, I originally wanted to create one large spiral-bound notebook with different sections….for prayer, gratitude, bible study, etc. Something that was all-inclusive so I didn’t have multiple journals.
 I wanted one journal that I could keep with my bible.
-But I knew If I had one journal with multiple sections, women would fill up one section before the others, and I didnt like that.
+But I knew If I had one journal with multiple sections, women would fill up one section before the others, and I didn’t like that.
 So I kept looking for new ideas!

 I had been scrolling through Pinterest for ideas to create a War Room in our home, which is an idea based off of the movie War Room.
 As I was scrolling through Pinterest, I came across a War Binder!
 A single binder that doesn’t require a room or closet.
 Perfect!

-As a side note, all three of our journals can be used separately and many of our friends do use them that way, but I really love when women bundle them together to create their own Faith Journals or War Binders!
+As a side note, all three of our journals can be used separately and many of our friends do use them that way, but I really love to bundle them together to create a faith journal or war binder.

 A war binder, also known as a faith journal, is essentially a binder or notebook with multiple sections that you use to document, strengthen, and nourish your walk with Christ.